-We walk back through the town to visit Las Ramblas, and the living statues.
+We walk back through the town to visit Las Ramblas and the living statues.
 It is a street in central Barcelona, popular with tourists and locals alike.
-A tree-lined pedestrian mall, it stretches for 1.2 kilometres (0.75 mi) connecting Plaça de Catalunya in the centre with the Christopher Columbus Monument at Port Vell, which is our next port of call and is next to the Gothic Quarter.
+A tree-lined pedestrian mall, it stretches for 1.2 kilometers (0.75 mi) connecting Plaça de Catalunya in the center with the Christopher Columbus Monument at Port Vell, which is our next port of call and is next to the Gothic Quarter.
 It’s very popular and has lots of pavement cafes along its route.
 Fortunately, as its winter it’s not too crowded with tourists.

 Our walk then took us to the magnificent Maritime Museum

 Today sees us catching the underground across town to Placa D’Espanya.
 This is one of Barcelona's most important squares, built on the occasion of the 1929 International Exhibition, held at the foot of Montjuïc, in the Sants-Montjuïc district.
 There are several monumental buildings in the district.
 The first one we visit is the old bullring, “Plaza de Toros de las Arenas”, now redeveloped into a shopping/leisure centre.
 Also to see are the Venetian towers, two obelisks on either side of the main avenue.
 The National Palace stand proud in an elevated position and is now home to the National Art Museum of Catalan.
 Also present are the four Four Ionic Columns that were erected in 1919, where the Magic Fountain of Montjuïc now stands.